 For a clarification of the terms used in this database, please refer to the EUDO Citizenship Glossary.

-The EUDO CITIZENSHIP / UNHCR Database on Protection Against Statelessness in Europe is developed and maintained by Maastricht University as core partner of EUDO CITIZENSHIP and the University of Liège.
+The Global Database on Protection Against Statelessness is developed and maintained by Maastricht University as core partner of EUDO CITIZENSHIP and the University of Liège.
 The project team at Maastricht University consists of Gerard-René de Groot and Maarten Vink.
 The team at Liège consists of Olivier Vonk (coordinator).
 The Database has been developed in cooperation with UNHCR.

 This database is made available freely for non-commercial use by the general public.
 We ask that users of the database acknowledge its source when using the data in their publications.
 Please cite as follows:

-Vonk, O., M. Vink and G.R. de Groot (2013).
-EUDO CITIZENSHIP / UNHCR Database on Protection against Statelessness in Europe.
-San Domenico di Fiesole: Robert Schuman Centre for Advanced Studies, European University Institute.
+EUDO CITIZENSHIP (2015).
+Global Database on Protection against Statelessness.
+San Domenico di Fiesole: European University Institute.
+Available at: http://eudo-citizenship.eu/databases/protection-against-statelessness.